As Michigan is called for Biden, tensions and challenges surround the vote-counting process

 But with Michigan’s race nearly even and its electoral votes suddenly almost a necessity to take the presidency, a flood of people showed up.
 Elections officials capped the number who could go inside, amid the ongoing coronavirus pandemic and concerns about crowding in the venue.
 New volunteers were allowed to enter only to replace members of their own party, as elections officials are required to ensure parity.

 Roughly equal numbers of challengers from both parties had been there early Wednesday, said Lawrence Garcia, a city attorney for Detroit.
-But by midafternoon, Garcia said, the center’s sign-in book showed more than 250 Democrats and 225 Republicans were inside.
+But by midafternoon, Garcia said, the center’s sign-in book showed that more than 250 Democrats and 225 Republicans were inside.

 “When we saw that, we said, ‘Whoops, we’d better stop people from coming in until we get a better number,’ ” Garcia said.